Skip to content

 A reasonable guess is at least 1 in 4, and probably 1 in 3 U.S. residents have studied, lived or worked abroad.

-In a globalized world, who do think will move into management positions and grow their career upwards?
+In a globalized world, who will move into management positions and grow their career upwards?

 A survey of employers found 64% were more likely to give “greater professional responsibility” to those with international experience.

-Since that survey encompassed all types of businesses, the percentage is likely much higher in multi-national corporations and businesses that have international sales.
-In fact, within businesses doing international sales, this figure might approach 100% who will be more likely to give responsibility and promotions to those with international experience.
+Since that survey encompassed all types of businesses, the percentage is much higher in multi-national corporations and businesses that have international sales, and in most STEM fields.
+Within businesses doing international sales, this approaches 100% who are more likely to give responsibility and promotions to those with international experience.

-7 thoughts on “How many Americans have traveled internationally?”
+7 thoughts on “How many Americans have lived or worked internationally?”

 1. Pingback: Alaska Airlines to retire all Q400 turboprops by end of 2023 – Coldstreams Business and Tech